lrk/z-po-project/README.md

 # Z-PO Project
-Attempt to research all information possibles about Teenage Engineering OP-Z
+An attempt to research all information possibles about Teenage Engineering OP-Z